saadfahmi/Printf/README.md

-function2.c        - Functions related to print formatting. handlers.c         - Handlers for various data types and formats. main.h             - Header file containing declarations for the library.
+function2.c        - Functions related to print formatting. handlers.c         - Handlers for various data types and formats. main.h             - Header file containing declarations for the library. main.c             - Example program to demonstrate the use of the custom library.
 ```
 ## ⚙️ How to Compile and Run
 1. Clone the repository: